xinthose/Netplan-GUI/DEVELOPERS.md

 ## Build Release

 - `npm run build`
-- zip `dist/netplan-gui`
+- zip the files inside this folder: `dist/netplan-gui/browser` and name it `netplan-gui`
-- upload ZIP as new release for project [releases](https://github.com/xinthose/Netplan-GUI/releases)
+- upload `netplan-gui.zip` as a new release in project [releases](https://github.com/xinthose/Netplan-GUI/releases) along with the file `3rdpartylicenses.txt`

 ## Update Packages